 - Does not provide nutrients – Sometimes you may want plants along with the stones in your rock garden.
 However, stones do not release nutrients back into the soil.
 Using stones will not improve your soil, so if you want plants to grow you may have to manually add extra nutrients.

 A water feature alongside wild moss and vines gives a rock garden a stunning natural feel.
 By leaving the rocks unattended you have a chance of cultivating an appeal like this.
+Your own personal waterfall scene!

 A small pond is a great accompaniment to a rock garden.
 Rocks look perfect around a small pond and work to transition the natural look of the pond into the masonry of the walkway.
+Additionally, ponds are a very important point of refuge for smaller insect and animal species in the hot summer months!

 Small stones make a great bed for a garden.
 These small stones reduce the amount of dirt that gets everywhere and also cut down on weed growth.
 While you may choose the natural look of rough stone, round and polished stone gives a different feel.
 Source: Zillow Digs™